JensSchrader/optimization/Old Exams/18reexam/18reexam.md

 i) Develop a representation of a candidate solution as a “particle”, including a fitness function.
 The particle swarm update formula is:

-The particle swarm has to update formulas one for particles velocity;
+The particle swarm has two update formulas one for particles velocity;

 $$v_i(t+1)=wv_i(t)+c_1r_1[\hat{x}_i(t)-x_i(t)]+c_2r_2[g(t)-x_i(t)]$$